 Embedded Software Manager, Recon Instruments

 Gil Zhaiek has worked in Recon Instruments, as Embedded Software Manager for the past 3 years focused on Heads Up Display and Wearable Technology, and has recently joined NewCircle (formerly Marakana), travelling the world teaching others about Android Internals.
-At Recon Instruments, Gil and his team have written firmware drivers for a wide array of sensors including GPS, WiFi, Bluetooth, Bluetooth Low Energy, Altimeter, 9-Axis Accelerometer and Temperature sensor - all of which fit on an...
+At Recon Instruments, Gil and his team have written firmware drivers for a wide array of sensors including GPS, WiFi, Bluetooth, Bluetooth Low Energy, Altimeter, 9-Axis Accelerometer and...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!

 You may not be able to get back in if this is full.